Soldier's Rest

 Soldier's Rest is a historic farmhouse located in Berryville, Clarke County, Virginia.
-It was constructed about 1780 for the family of William Morton, and it was later owned and added to by Daniel Morgan, a general in the American Revolution, and by Col Griffin Taylor, a veteran of the War of 1812, perhaps giving the home its name "Soldier's Rest".
+It was constructed about 1780 for the family of William Morton.
+The property was later owned, and expanded upon, by Daniel Morgan, a general in the American Revolution.
+The property was also owned by Col Griffin Taylor, a veteran of the War of 1812.
+The fact that it was owned by two soldiers gave the home the "Soldier's Rest" moniker.

 Prior to the current house being built, a smaller one stood some 200 yards away, and said to be the place where George Washington stayed when he was surveying the land here for Lord Fairfax in 1748.

+The property was acquired by Charles Paxton-Paret, a direct descendant of Capt.
+Daniel Johannes Goos and Capt.
+George Lock of Lake Charles, LA, and long time historic preservationist.

 It was listed on the National Register of Historic Places in 1996.